 There is a high degree of confidence that there are no significant detrimental direct effects of the UoA on ETP species.
-SG60, SG80 and SG100 are met.
+SG60 and SG80 are met.
+With the most recent monitoring information available from 2017/18, SG100 is not considered to be met (while no significant detrimental direct effects are expected).